CHAPTERS 49-51

 “See, they’ve seen me,” Sesame said.
 “It’s okay.”

 Richard stifled an extremely heavy sigh and undid the child lock.
-“Okay.”
+“That wasn’t my point, but fine.”

 Sesame was already on his way out of the backseat.